follperson/follzam/pull_request_template.md

-This is my submission for ASSIGNMENT NAME [put the name in the title too!].
+This is my submission for [ATTN: ASSIGNMENT NAME] [put the name in the title too!].
 I have checked the files changed in this pull request (below), and it contains only the code I wrote for this assignment, not any other assignments.

-I discussed this assignment with these students: NAMES
+I discussed this assignment with these students: [ATTN: NAMES]

+[ATTN: Request review from the TAs on the right!]

 ## Comments and questions

-[Answer any questions from the assignment here.
+[ATTN: Answer any questions from the assignment here.
 If you have any comments on the assignment or requests for the TA, place them here as well.]

 ## Academic integrity